Tigers vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Andrew Heaney (5-4) for his 15th start of the season.
+- The Rangers' Martin Perez (7-3) will make his 16th start of the season.

-- In 14 starts, Heaney has pitched through or past the fifth inning 10 times.
-He has a season average of 5.2 frames per outing.
+- Perez has two starts in a row of five innings or more.

-- He has finished three appearances without allowing an earned run in 14 chances this season.
+- He has two appearances with no earned runs allowed in 15 chances this season.

 |Opponent